Voice for Life® & Singing Awards

 RSCM Awards Examination sessions for Bronze, Silver and Gold are listed under Our Events when released for booking.
 All three levels are now examined within the same sessions.
-Please contact your Area’s Regional Manager with any session queries.
+Candidates may be entered for any open session, in-person or online.

 Q. How does Voice for Life work?

 A. There are five Voice for Life levels; white, light blue, dark blue, red and yellow.
 Each level has graded targets which the choir trainer or teacher assesses.
 Once a singer has completed the necessary training for that level, reached the targets and finished their workbook, they can be awarded their RSCM Voice for Life medal and the appropriately coloured ribbon (for robed choirs) or coloured lapel badge (for non-robed choirs).
 They then move on to the next level.

 Medals, ribbons and badges can be bought from RSCM Music Direct.